tjd1234/cmpt120fall2024/lectures/lecture10/lecture10notes.md

 It's traditional to call the first function of your program `main`.
 In C++ and Java, for example, you *must* have a function called `main` in every program.
+When the program starts, it always starts by calling `main`.

-Python doesn't *require* a `main()` function, but it's usually a good idea to have one because it tells people where to start reading your code.
-Python programs can consist of hundreds of functions, and agreeing that `main()` is the first function called makes it easier to read.
+Python doesn't *require* a `main()` function, but it's a good idea to have one because it tells people where to start reading your code.
+Python programs can consist of hundreds of functions, and knowing that `main()` is the first function called makes it easier to read.

 Consider this program: